roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Deploy NGINX applications in ASK clusters.md

         nginx-deploy-55d8dcf755-xspnt   1/1     Running   0          38s
         ```

-6. You can use Horizontal Pod Autoscaler \(HPA\) to automatically scale out the Deployment when the CPU usage exceeds the scale-out threshold.
-After HPA is enabled, more pod replicas are added for the Deployment when the CPU usage exceeds the scale-out threshold.
+6. You can use Horizontal Pod Autoscaler \(HPA\) to automatically scale out pods when the CPU usage exceeds the scale-out threshold.
+After HPA is enabled, pods are added for the Deployment when the CPU usage exceeds the scale-out threshold.

-    1. Run the following command to scale in the number of pod replicas to one for the Deployment:
+    1. Run the following command to scale in the number of pods to one for the Deployment:

         ```
         kubectl scale deploy nginx-deploy --replicas=1